sing-group/seda/seda-docs/source/installation-and-configuration.rst

 Mac OS
 ------

-Download and uncompress the Mac OS distribution (*seda-mac-X.Y.Z.zip*).
+Download and decompress the Mac OS distribution (*seda-mac-X.Y.Z.zip*) that includes both the GUI and CLI applications.
 The following files will appear.

 .. figure:: images/installation/mac/1.png
    :align: center

-Now, make double click on the *run.command* file in order to run SEDA.
+Now, make double click on the *run-gui.command* file in order to run SEDA GUI.
 In some cases, the system will prompt the following dialog saying that the application can't be opened due to the security settings.

 .. figure:: images/installation/mac/2.png
    :align: center